-[Image1][English/Japanese]Yesterday, the Kanji characters representing Japan for this year were announced.
-T
+[Image1][English/Japanese]Yesterday, the kanji character representing Japan for this year was announced.
+Thi

-[Image2][English/Japanese]Yesterday, the Kanji characters representing Japan for this year were announced.
-T
+[Image2][English/Japanese]Yesterday, the kanji character representing Japan for this year was announced.
+Thi

-[Image3][English/Japanese]Yesterday, the Kanji characters representing Japan for this year were announced.
-T
+[Image3][English/Japanese]Yesterday, the kanji character representing Japan for this year was announced.
+Thi

 [English/Japanese]

-Yesterday, the Kanji characters representing Japan for this year were announced.
-This event is held every year.
-Incidentally, this year's kanji was "gold.
+Yesterday, the kanji character representing Japan for this year was announced.
+This event takes place every year.
+Incidentally, this year’s kanji was "gold."
 Why do you think this kanji was chosen?
-The reason lies in the fact that the Olympic Games were held in Tokyo this year.
-Japan won more gold medals than any other country in history, which is why they chose this kanji.
+The reason is that the Olympic Games were held in Tokyo this year.
+Japan won more gold medals than ever before, which led to the selection of this kanji.
 So what else was popular this year?
-Let's take a look at Japanese culture through what was popular this year.
+Let’s explore Japanese culture through this year’s trends.

 Maritozzo

 Maritozzo is a pastry that originated in Rome, Italy.
-It is a round loaf of bread with a lot of cream in between, and is eaten as breakfast in Italy.
-This year, Maritozzo has become a big hit in Japan.
-Many cafes and convenience stores lined up their stores with Maritozzo, and many people queued up to buy Maritozzo.
-In Japan, it is not uncommon for sweets from other countries to become popular in this way.
-For example, last year it was tapioca from Taiwan, and before that, macarons from France.
-It is said that Japan is an island nation with a strong desire to learn about the cultures of other countries.
-Perhaps this is reflected in the food we eat.
+It consists of a round bread roll filled generously with cream and is eaten as breakfast in Italy.
+This year, maritozzo became a major trend in Japan.
+Many cafes and convenience stores stocked maritozzo, and long lines formed as people queued to buy it.
+It is not unusual in Japan for sweets from other countries to become popular this way; for example, last year it was tapioca from Taiwan, and before that, macarons from France.
+Japan is an island nation with a strong curiosity about other cultures, and that curiosity may show up in the foods we enjoy.

 Movie Box Office Revenue